scmacdon/AWSBlog/README.md

 ## Create the Java logic for the application

-Create Spring application logic that is required for this application to persist data into an Amazon DynamoDB table.
 You need to create the main Spring Boot Java class, the Controller class, the Model class, and the AWS service classes.

 ### Create the main Spring Boot Java class

-In the **com.example** package, create a new Java class named **GreetingApplication**.
+In the **com.example** package, create a Java class named **GreetingApplication**.
 Add the following Java code to this class.

 	package com.example;